sarojp3/Sequence-Models/README.md

 ## Recurrent Neural Network

 Using a standard neural network for sequence data donot work well because inputs and outputs can be of different lengths in different examples.
 Also, it doesnot share features learned across different positions of texts.
 That is why we use Recurrent Neural Network for such problems.
 In this neural network, the parameters used in each time steps are shared because it uses the information that is earlier in the sequence to make a prediction.
 There are different RNN architectures like Many-to-Many, Many-to-One, One-to-One, and One-to-Many.
+Also, we can build deep RNNs by just stacking the layers of RNN on top of each other but very deep RNNs is not used.
+Only some few layers are used.

 ## Gated Recurrent Unit(GRU)